How Many Feet Are in 25 Meters? A practical guide to Metric-Imperial Conversions

 Before we dive into the conversion of 25 meters to feet, let's briefly discuss the two systems involved: the metric system and the imperial system.

 The metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
-It's widely used globally and is characterized by its simplicity and ease of conversion between units.
+But it's widely used globally and is characterized by its simplicity and ease of conversion between units.
 The base unit of length in the metric system is the meter (m).

 The conversion between metric and imperial systems requires understanding the relationship between their fundamental units.
 This is where conversion factors come into play.